LightForm-group/matflow-user-documentation/yaml.md

+This info is now at https://lightform-group.github.io/wiki/software_and_simulation/yaml

-# Useful things to know about yaml
+<strike># Useful things to know about yaml

  https://www.yaml.info/learn/bestpractices.html